Skip to Main Content

 What is Baumgartner Law Firm’s Expertise?

 Baumgartner Law Firm was founded in 1985 to offer the highest quality representation of accident victims.
-Our personal injury attorneys have a track record of success and are widely regarded as among the best Texas personal injury attorneys.
+Our personal injury lawyers in Texas are very successful and are among the best in their field.

 Contact The Houston Personal Injury Lawyers at Baumgartner Law Firm for Help